Ottoman Army (1861–1922): Military missions

 The French military system was used before the modern Ottoman Army was developed.
 After defeat from Russia in the war of 1877–78, the Ottoman's reform process began with a fundamental revision: the German military system replaced the French one.
 The first German military mission arrived in Capitol in 1882.
 It was headed by a cavalry officer named Koehler, who was appointed as aide-de-camp.

 There were three military missions active at the turn of 1914.
 These were the British Naval Mission led by Admiral Arthur Limpus, the French Gendarme Mission led by General Moujen, and the German Military Mission led by Colmar Freiherr von der Goltz.

 British military mission

 British military advisors, which were mainly naval, had less impact on the Ottoman navy.
 The British naval mission was established in 1912 under Admiral Arthur Limpus.
 He was recalled in September 1914 due to increasing concern Britain would soon enter the war.
-The mission of reorganizing the Ottoman Navy was taken over by rear admiral Wilhelm Souchon of the Imperial German Navy.
-Interestingly, the Ottoman ships were painted the same colours as those of the Royal Navy, and the officer insignia mirrored that of the British.
+The mission of reorganizing the Ottoman Navy was taken over by Rear Admiral Wilhelm Souchon of the Imperial German Navy.
+The Ottoman ships were painted the same colours as those of the Royal Navy, and the officer insignia mirrored that of the British.

 The British Naval Mission was led by: